EnigmaCurry/curlbomb/README.md

     echo "pacman --noconfirm -S openssh && systemctl start sshd" | curlbomb

-Whenever you pipe data to curlbomb you can omit the `run` subcommand, it's assumed that you want to run it from stdin.
+Whenever you pipe data to curlbomb you can omit the `run` subcommand, it's assumed that you want to run a script from stdin.

 This works in shell scripts too:

     cat <<EOF | curlbomb
     #!/bin/bash
     echo "I'm a script output from another script on another computer" EOF

 Or type it interactively:

     $ curlbomb run -
     pkg instll sqlite3
     echo "bad idea, I don't have spollcheck when I typ in the terminal"

 (The single dash says to read from stdin, even when nothing is being piped.)